TomCarlson-NTAC/ndr-tests/ndr-test.md

  In NIEM schemas, an element use is an element declaration acting as a particle within a content model.
 Each such element declaration must reference a top-level named element declaration.

  Element declarations acting as a particle (particles formed by `xs:element`) may have any cardinality.
 NIEM does not provide additional constraints on the values of the XML Schema properties {min occurs} and {max occurs} on element uses.
-These properties are described by [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Particle_details">Section 3.9.1, _The Particle Schema Component_</a>.
+These properties are described by [XML Schema Structures](#Appendix-A-References)       [Section 3.9.1, _The Particle Schema Component_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#Particle_details).

 #### Sequence cardinality